F1 to Green Card: How International Students Can Stay in the U.S. Permanently

 Because the government has so many immigration agencies, we’ll first review which one handles the green card process.
 An F1 student already in the U.S. will ultimately send the green card application to an agency known as the United States Citizenship and Immigration Service, or “USCIS.”

 But the green card process involves more than just filing a Form I-485.
-Usually the Form I-485 must be accompanied by a petition.
-The petition, usually a Form I-130 or Form I-140, is sent before or with the Form I-485.
+Usually, a petition must accompany Form I-485.
+The petition, commonly Form I-130 or Form I-140, is sent before or with the I-485.

 - You file for a green card in the U.S. with the immigration agency known as USCIS.